 The Internet is known for finding deals, however, one should most definitely purchase from an authorized gallery such as darthworld.com to ensure the work is legit.
 Although Disney does a fantastic job at enforcing copyright laws, there are just too many Disney themes and characters widely duplicated by unauthorized artists that they cannot possibly find all of it.
 These fraudulent paintings often end up on Ebay, Craigslist, or the many other online art websites.
 Not only is the purchaser being ripped off, but the original artist does not get paid for his/her work.
 Most artwork becomes a family heirloom.
 It is simply not worth the risk to invest in artwork from any source other than an authorized gallery.

-We always recommend you have your order ship to a location where someone is physically present (home or work).
-Orders under $300 do not require a signature and if nobody is home, it will be left at your doorstep.
-Orders over $300 do require a signature.
-You may also choose to have your order shipped to an authorized Fed Ex ship center (NOT a Drop Box) close to your home or work and they are typically open late hours and will sign on your behalf.
-You then simply go to the facility, show them your ID and pick it up.
-This is often a free service.
-However, you’ll want to check with the facility you choose first to inquire about any fees and you would be responsible for any fees.
+OTHER: We recommend you have your order ship to a location where someone is physically present (home or work).
+Orders under $500 do not require a signature.
+You may also choose to have your order shipped to an authorized Fed Ex ship center (NOT a Drop Box) close to your home or work.
+We recommend you first check with the facility you choose to inquire about any fees.
 You can find such Fed Ex facilities by visiting this link: http://www.fedex.com/locate/

 We offer 12-month 0% interest financing through Synchrony Financial.
 You must give us a call or come into our gallery to take advantage of this offer.
 It is approximately a 5 minute application process and we can usually get an immediate response, but it can take up to 3 business days depending on the credit check.
 It is possible for us to utilize other Synchrony Financial terms, but they all have fees associated with using them.
 The 12-month 0% interest option is the only one you will not be charged a fee to use.